mywyau/sprout/README.md

 Sprout currently targets Scala 3 JVM, Maven Central, and single-module application and library projects.
 It delegates dependency resolution to Coursier and compilation to the Scala 3 compiler.

-## What Sprout is not

-Sprout is not an sbt replacement for every build, a task DSL, a compiler, a dependency resolver, or a universal JVM build system.
-The initial release deliberately excludes Scala 2, Scala.js, Scala Native, plugins, custom tasks, multi-module builds, cross-building, publishing, and remote caches.

 ## Install

 Sprout requires JDK 17 or newer, but users do not need Scala, Coursier, or sbt.
 Install with Homebrew: